DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/bff/apis/local.md

 A local API can be any invocable functionality that is located inside the BFF host, e.g. an MVC controller or just a simple endpoint.

-The endpoints needs to be secured, to make sure that only the frontend can call it.
+These endpoints need to be secured to make sure that only the frontend can call them.
 We recommend doing this using two layers of protection:

 **SameSite cookies**

 SameSite cookies are a built-in feature of modern browsers to make sure that a cookie only gets sent from a page that originates from the same site where the cookie was originally issued on.

 This is a good first layer of defense, but makes the assumption that you can trust all sub-domains of your top-level site, e.g. **.mycompany.com*.

 **Anti-forgery header**

 In addition to the cookie protection, we recommend requiring an additional custom header, e.g.:

 ```